Paranoiddd-hub/odin-recipes/README.md

 # odin-recipes
-This html project demonstrates fundamental html skills.
+This project demonstrates fundamental html and css skills.